matter-labs/block-explorer/packages/testing-docs/docs/intro.md

 # Tests for zkSync Era Block Explorer

-Use lef sidebar for navigation
+\<-- Use left sidebar for navigation